lifting for you

 This sort of car insurance policy is designed to safeguard your possessions from possible legal action in the case of a car accident.
 The amounts listed are the maximum compensation paid to the other driver and passengers involved in the accident.

 Your insurance agency may recommend higher liability coverage to better protect your financial interests due to escalating healthcare and motor repair costs.
-If you’re confused about the optimum coverage levels for you, talk to a certified agent about all of your alternatives to help you make well-thought decisions and eventually save money.
+If you’re confused about the optimum coverage levels, talk to a certified agent about your alternatives to help you make well-thought decisions and eventually save money.

 Is Car Insurance High in Atlanta?

-Car insurance in Atlanta, GA, is substantially more costly than the state’s average prices.
-The factors that explain why every auto insurance company will charge exorbitant prices in Atlanta include:
+In Atlanta, GA, car insurance is substantially more costly than the state’s average prices.
+The factors that explain why every auto insurance company will charge exorbitant prices in Atlanta include the following:

 - Hazardous and congested streets